yanamlnk/gradle-notes/contents/9-share-project/README.md

 ```
 Then fullClassName = “demo.Hello”

-- To run the program using jar file, use the command `java -jar pathToJarFile`
+- To run the program using jar file, use the command `java -jar pathToJarFile/nameOfJarFile`

 ## Distribute application

-After command `gradle build`, or `gradle assemble`, Gradle will produce the archive in 2 formats (.tar and .zip) located in `build/distributions` directory.
+After command `gradle build`, or `gradle assemble`, Gradle will produce the archives in 2 formats (.tar and .zip) located in `build/distributions` directory.

 ## Publish